robivagner/foundry-fund-me/README.md

 forge script script/DeployFundMe.s.sol --rpc-url $SEPOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY
 ```

-To get the etherscan api key go to their site, sign in, hover over your name and go to api keys.
+To get the etherscan api key go to their [site](https://etherscan.io/), sign in, hover over your name and go to api keys.
-Then u can click add, give it a name, copy the API key token and put it in an enviromental variable in the .env file.
+Then u can click add, give it a name, copy the API key token and put it in an enviromental variable in the .env file like shown above.

 ## Scripts